bwilcox/group_allow/README.md

 ### Beginning with group_allow

+It will only add users who are not already allowed to login.

 Valid parameters are:
 ensure:   It is ensurable, but it does not remove users.

-It will only add users who are not already allowed to login.
+## Usage

 Example:

     group_allow { 'appusers':
       ensure => present
     }

-## Usage

-This section is where you describe how to customize, configure, and do the fancy stuff with your module here.
-It's especially helpful if you include usage examples and code samples for doing things with your module.

 ## Reference